top of page

 Teaching with Purpose: Finding Your Ikigai in the Classroom

 There’s a quiet beauty in the rhythm of a school day—the soft rustling of pages turning, the hum of young minds at work, the fleeting moments of wonder when a child’s eyes light up with understanding.
 Teaching is a profession woven with these small but significant moments.
-And yet, beneath the surface, many teachers feel the weight of endless responsibilities, the pressure to meet expectations, and the challenge of balancing their own well-being with the needs of their students.
+And yet, beneath the surface, many teachers feel the weight of endless responsibilities, the pressure to meet expectations, and the challenge of balancing their own wellbeing with the needs of their students.
+In the midst of these demands, it can be easy to lose sight of the deeper purpose that first drew us to teaching.

 For those who teach with mindfulness, the question often arises: How can I continue to do this work in a way that sustains both my students and myself?
 The answer may lie in the Japanese philosophy of Ikigai—a concept that speaks to the deep sense of purpose and fulfilment that arises when our passions, skills, and contributions align.